jaspector

 Permits are required for new commercial buildings, additions, paving, commercial remodels, commercial fences, retaining walls 2 feet or more in height, towers, tanks, canopies, and changes of use.
 Residential permits required for new houses, duplexes, townhouses, decks, additions, most remodeling projects, pools, fences and walls 24 inches or higher.
 Electrical permits required for all electrical work in Fayette County.

+Not all construction work requires a permit in Lexington-Fayette Urban County Government, KY.
 The following work is generally exempt: One-story detached accessory structures (tool/storage sheds, playhouses, similar) not greater than 200 sq ft; Fences not over 7 feet high (LFUCG separately requires local permits for fences/walls 24 inches or higher for zoning review); Retaining walls not over 4 feet high when they do not support a surcharge; Water tanks supported directly on grade within code size limits; Sidewalks and driveways not more than 30 inches above adjacent grade and not over a basement/story below and not part of accessible route; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Temporary motion picture, television, and theater stage sets and scenery; Playground equipment accessory to detached 1-2 family dwellings; Minor electrical repair work such as replacing lamps or connecting approved portable equipment to approved receptacles; Portable heating, ventilation, and cooling equipment and similar minor mechanical items; Limited plumbing repairs such as clearing stoppages and repairing leaks without replacement or rearrangement of valves, pipes, or fixtures.
 Note: Exemptions apply under Kentucky Building and Residential Codes.
 Zoning review may still apply even where a building-code exemption exists.
+When in doubt, confirm with the local building department before starting work.